Cymru Premier: Renewed calls to recruit Welsh teams

-Welsh football Teams that currently play in the English football system include: Cardiff City F.C. and Swansea City A.F.C (both in the EFL Championship), Newport County A.F.C (EFL League Two), Wrexham A.F.C.
-(National League) and Merthyr Town F.C.
-(Southern League Premier Division South).
+Welsh football teams that currently play in the English football system include: Swansea City and Wrexham (both in the EFL Championship), Cardiff City (EFL League One), Newport County (EFL League Two), and Merthyr Town (National League North).

-Some have called for all Welsh teams to be recruited into Cymru Premier, but in particular the lower ranked teams Merthyr Town F.C. and Wrexham A.F.C. as they are both in the English non-league setup.
+Some have called for all Welsh teams to be recruited into Cymru Premier, but in particular the lower ranked Merthyr Town as they are in the English non-league setup.

-An online poll by "Y Clwb Peldroed' on Twitter found 56.7% in favour of Merthyr Town F.C. joining the Welsh football system.
+An online poll by Y Clwb Pêl-droed on Twitter found 56.7% in favour of Merthyr Town joining the Welsh football system.